 CityBee car-sharing app offers plenty of new (or new-ish) cars that you can pick up and drop off in dozens of places around the city.
 You can also get an electric vehicle from Spark in Vilnius and park/charge it in Kaunas.

 Bolt launched the scooter-sharing service in the central part of Kaunas in August 2019.
 Fun times!
-Simply download the app or use the same one you use for calling a cab.
+Simply download the app or use the same one you use for calling a cab or food ordering.

-We’ve been working on improving cycling conditions in Kaunas for a few years now; that is, if you visited Kaunas the past, you'd be positively surprised by the number of bicycles riding on the streets of Kaunas.
+We’ve been working on improving cycling conditions in Kaunas for a few years now; that is, if you visited Kaunas in the past, you'd be positively surprised by the number of bicycles riding on the streets of Kaunas.
 You can either bring your bike (getting to remote spots or uphill is no problem as you can take your bike for free in the public transport — look for the Like Bike sticker on doors) or rent one.
 Here’s a list of rental spots.
-For short-term rides, we suggest CityBee app that also offers sharing cars and – later this spring – escooters.
+For short-term rides, we suggest CityBee app that also offers sharing cars.

-You have to pay for parking in the central part of Kaunas 8 am – 6 pm from Monday to Friday (yes, the weekends are free – except the Town Hall Square!), except public holidays.
-To pay for parking, you can use the Unipark and m.Parking apps, your contactless bank card or Euro coins.
+You have to pay for parking in the central part of Kaunas 8 am – 8 pm from Monday to Friday (yes, the weekends are free – except the Town Hall Square!), except for public holidays.
+To pay for parking, you can use the Unipark app, your contactless bank card or Euro coins.

 Kaunasians don’t commute with boats as of 2019, but, considering we’re surrounded by Lithuania’s two major rivers, it’d be very cool.
 Anyhow, you can sail in the Kaunas reservoir and take a boat trip to neighbouring towns of Kačerginė, Kulautuva, Raudondvaris and Zapyškis, all of which are well worth a day or a half-day trip.
 You can also take a boat to Birštonas, a picturesque SPA resort approx. 40 km from Kaunas.
 Contact the Nemuno turas company for more information, schedule and bookings.